ElectronicCats/Minino/firmware/README.md

 # Zigbee

 > [!WARNING]
-> **Deprecated component**: Zigbee components are deprecated in newer versions of Minino and only work in versions prior to 1.1.13.0.
-These components are not available in newer versions.
+> **Not available in this beta version**: Zigbee components do not work in this beta version of Minino.
+These components are only available in versions prior to 1.1.13.0.
 >
 > **To use Zigbee components**: If you need to use Zigbee functionality, you must checkout the version 1.1.13.0 using:
 > ```bash